israfil-miya/autoleet/readme.md

 - Enable the `Developer mode` toggle
 - Click on `Load unpacked`
 - Select the downloaded `autoleet` folder (root)

+### Congure
+#### Professional Mode:
+- Open `/src/script/background.ts` file
+- Set the `professionalAccount` variable as `true` if you have professional mode enabled for your Facebook account.
+#### Confirmation Before Posting:
+- Open /src/script/background.ts file
+- Set the `requireConfirmationBeforePosting` variable as true if you want a confirmation before clicking the post button.
+#### Waiting Time After Confirmation:
+- Open `/src/script/background.ts` file
+- Set the wait time in seconds in `countdownAfterConfirmationInSeconds` variable.
+- You can set the variable to `0` for no waiting.

 ### Usage